Houston Astros (77-58) vs New York Yankees (65-69)

-The Houston Astros will host the New York Yankees for their series finale game this Sunday from Minute Maid Park on ESPN.
-New York took game two after scoring the final runs in the fifth innings, 5-4.
+The Houston Astros will host the New York Yankees for game one of their three-game set this Friday from Minute Maid Park.

 Yankees Preview & Projected Starter

-New York moved to 67-69 after defeating Houston.
-The Yankees stung the Astros again last night, and they’ll look to bring the unexpected brooms out Sunday.
+New York moved to 65-69 after taking three of four from Detroit.
+The Yankees couldn’t complete the four-game sweep, but they did enjoy a good stay in the Motor City, and they’ll look to show some fight here in Houston this weekend.
 The New York offense is scoring 3.87 runs per game, while batting .230, with a .300 on-base percentage.
 The pitching staff carries a 3.87 ERA, with a 1.25 WHIP.

 Yankees Player Trends & Props

-Aaron Judge homered in the game one victory, and he’s leading the Yanks in homers (30), with 57 RBI.
+• Aaron Judge homered in the game one win, and he’s leading the Yanks in homers (29), with 56 RBI.

-Anthony Volpe has totaled multiple bases in five of the last seven games, and he’s up to 20 home runs and 57 runs batted in.
+• Anthony Volpe has totaled multiple bases in five of the last six games, and he’s up to 20 home runs and 57 runs batted in.

 Astros Preview & Projected Starter

-Houston enters at 77-60 after losing to New York.
-The Astros find themselves in danger of being swept if they don’t raise their play Sunday, and they’ll look to turn things around here.
+Houston enters at 73-58 after sweeping Boston.
+The Astros came through in a big way at Fenway with three straight multi-run wins, and they’ll look to pick up their sixth straight victory here.
 The Houston offense is scoring 4.76 runs per game, while batting .248, with a .317 on-base percentage.
 The pitching staff carries a 3.81 ERA, with a 1.27 WHIP.

 Astros Player Trends & Props

-Alex Bregman has totaled multiple bases in five of the last seven games, and he’s posting a line of .264/22/90.
+• Alex Bregman has totaled multiple bases in five of the last six games, and he’s posting a line of .266/22/90.

-Yordan Alvarez has produced a run in four of the previous six games, and he’s totaled 23 home runs and 77 RBI for the season.
+• Yordan Alvarez has produced a run in four of the previous five games, and he’s totaled 23 home runs and 77 RBI for the season.

-Jose Altuve has recorded a hit in five of the last seven games, and he’s batting .312 thru 64 games.
+• Jose Altuve has recorded a hit in seven of the last ten games, and he’s batting .313 thru 64 games.

 Corey’s Free Pick